 - Obstetrics and Gynaecology training - two years

 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.

-Previous versions of the curriculum are no longer available online but copies can be requested from email@example.com.
+The previous curriculum for Clinical Genetics is available below.
+Earlier versions of the curriculum are no longer available online but copies can be requested from email@example.com.